Skip to content

 analyzers/

-PythonAnalyzer.ts Python static analysis via ast module
+PythonAnalyzer.ts Python analysis via ast module

-AnalyzerFactory.ts Language detection and routing
+AnalyzerFactory.ts Language detection, fast mode routing

 tracers/